tihilv/Omtt/docs/readme.md

 Assert.AreEqual("Hello, Alice and Bob!", result);
 ```

-In this example the `and` string is put inside a conditional markup `if` that outputs the inner template content if the clause is true.
+In this example, the `and` string is put inside a conditional markup `if` that outputs the inner template content if the clause is true.
 The `clause="!$last"` is true when special loop's variable `$last` is false.
 So `and` substring is added for each loop iteration except the latest one.

 ### Computations

 Omtt supports simple arithmetical operations that might be useful for reducing the amount of data for source objects.
-The following example demonstrate the creation of multiplication table that includes computations, inner loops and text alignment formatting:
+The following example demonstrates the creation of a multiplication table that includes computations, inner loops, and text alignment formatting:
 ```c#
 var generator = TemplateTransformer.Create(
     "<#<forEach source=\"this\"><#<forEach source=\"parent\">{{this*parent|||3}}#>\r\n#>"